 Lectures and discussions, role-play exercises, learning packages and seminars are linked with selected case studies and assignments to strengthen your practical analysis and decision-making skills.
 Your learning experience will be greatly enhanced through the knowledge of life and work that you and your fellow students bring to discussion and debate.

-You are put in groups for assessed work where you are presented with a series of leadership challenges.
+You study in groups for some assessed work where you are presented with a series of engagement challenges.
 These are designed to stretch you intellectually, as well as providing opportunities for each student to take on a leadership role and receive feedback on their performance from their fellow students.
 The Developing Leadership Capability module provides a framework for further development of leadership capabilities within a safe and supported environment.

 Our library provides specialist business resources (both hard copy and via online access) to UK and overseas companies' annual reports, statistics on all aspects of business and management, a wide range of constantly updated key texts, and postgraduate MA, MBA, MSc and PhD theses.